Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Introduction

 \subsubsection{Mechanism Design Solution Concepts}

 Traditional approaches construct analytical transformations of the agent utility functions in order to induce \textit{social optimality} or \textit{truth-telling}.
 For instance, the classical Vickrey-Clarke-Groves (VCG) mechanism \cite{vickrey1961counterspeculation}, \cite{clarke1971multipart}, manipulates agent utilities by providing side payments to each agent which are proportional to the utilities gained by all other agents.
 This induces social optimality by making the utilities gained by \textit{all} agents of common interest to \textit{each} agent.
 While the VCG mechanism, and other similar analytical utility transformations \cite{d1979incentives},\cite{arrow1979property},\cite{myerson1981optimal}, have an elegant interpretation and straightforward mathematical structure, they require strict assumptions on the system.
-For instance in VCG it is assumed that the utility function of each agent is known and that arbitrary side-payments are feasible.
-It is therefore unlikely that such mechanisms can be implemented in real systems which may lack these guarantees.
+For instance in VCG it is assumed that the utility valuations of each agent are reported and that arbitrary side-payments are feasible.

 Other approaches extend the frameworks of such analytical approaches, by providing automated or algorithmic methods to achieving mechanism design.
 The field of algorithmic mechanism design \cite{nisan1999algorithmic} \cite{conitzer2002complexity} aims to study the computational complexity of mechanism design approaches, arising out of the motivation to impose computational constraints on analytical solutions.
-Automated \cite{sandholm2003automated}, \cite{conitzer2004self}, \cite{shen2018automated} approaches aim to create new computational methods for constructing tailored mechanisms for the specific setting at hand, specified by utility functions, etc. In contrast, we aim to achieve mechanism \textit{when the utility functions are unknown and cannot be observed}; we discuss this more in \ref{sec:compare}.
+Automated \cite{sandholm2003automated}, \cite{conitzer2004self}, \cite{shen2018automated} approaches aim to create new computational methods for constructing tailored mechanisms for the specific setting at hand.